1. a herbaceous plant that has jagged leaves covered with stinging hairs.

 At GMARA, we try to design our races so new teams can participate, have fun, and make it to dinner.
 To be honest though, “The Bitter Pill” and “The Frigid Infliction” aren’t exactly a walk in the park.
-It can be hard to attempt 8+ hours in the woods and harder to convince friends to join you!
+Most GMARA events are 8-12 hours of competitive endurance racing, including trekking, biking, paddling, swimming, rock climbing, skiing and snowshoeing.
+It can be hard to know whether you’re up for a challenge like that!

 For every “Test Your Nettle” we want your experience to be similar to a typical GMARA adventure, with one major difference: